-MANAGEMENT $(\uparrow \underline{\mathsf{Top}} \uparrow)$
+MANAGEMENT $(\uparrow \text{Top} \uparrow)$

-MA101: Intro To Business & Supply Chain Mgmt - A foundation course that provides an overview of the fundamentals of business management in the context of global logistics and supply chain.
+MA101 : Intro To Business & Supply Chain Mgmt - A foundation course that provides an overview of the fundamentals of business management in the context of global logistics and supply chain.
 It includes a conceptual framework for the managerial functions and challenges within and between companies in the creation and distribution of tangible goods, as well as the nature of contemporary business, current issues, and career opportunities.
 This course is a requirement of all IBL students even if a similar course is completed at another institution.
 Rec.
 3, Cr.
 3.

-- MA111: Financial Accounting An introduction to the preparation, use, and analysis of the four basic financial statements with an emphasis placed on the study of various financial transactions.
+MA111 : Financial Accounting - An introduction to the preparation, use, and analysis of the four basic financial statements with an emphasis placed on the study of various financial transactions.
 Rec.
 3, Cr.
+3.

-3. - MA204: International Business An introductory survey course to doing business globally.
+MA204: International Business - An introductory survey course to doing business globally.
 Course will focus on country differences, theories and issues in cross-border trade and investment, and global monetary system and competing in the global marketplace, with special emphasis on entry strategies and modes.
 Prerequisites: EC102, EC103, MA111, and Sophomore standing or LSS Department Chair permission.
 Rec.
 3, Cr.
+3.

-3. - MA222: Marketing Management Focuses on the process of creating and fulfilling consumer and organizational needs through strategies involving the conception, pricing, promotion and distribution of ideas, goods and services in a market economy.
+MA222: Marketing Management - Focuses on the process of creating and fulfilling consumer and organizational needs through strategies involving the conception, pricing, promotion and distribution of ideas, goods and services in a market economy.
 The interrelationship of planning and marketing is explored throughout the course.
 Prerequisites: MA101, and sophomore standing or LSS Department Chair permission.
 Rec.
 3, Cr.
+3.

-3. - MA242: Managerial Accounting An introduction to management decision making involving such topics as: cost/volume relationships, budgets and variances, the allocation of costs, and job costing and process costing.
+MA242: Managerial Accounting - An introduction to management decision making involving such topics as: cost/volume relationships, budgets and variances, the allocation of costs, and job costing and process costing.
 Prerequisite: MA111, and sophomore standing or LSS Department Chair permission.
 Rec.
 3, Cr.
+3.

-3. - MA310: Principles of Project Management Twenty-first century careers in the maritime industry, scientific research, engineering and international business require the skills to manage large, complex projects with diverse stakeholders across multiple organizations.
+MA310: Principles of Project Management - Twenty-first century careers in the maritime industry, scientific research, engineering and international business require the skills to manage large, complex projects with diverse stakeholders across multiple organizations.
 This course introduces the foundational concepts necessary to successfully initiate, plan, schedule, execute and assess such projects.
 Students will explore project management with a practical, hands-on approach using case studies, appropriate software tools and collaboration with industry partners.
 Team-based learning will allow students to develop analytical, critical thinking and decision-making skills necessary to lead and/or participate in a project environment with team members from different disciplines.
 Prerequisites: Junior standing or department chair permission.
 Rec.
 3. Cr.
-3. - MA312: Production And Operations Management Building and managing world-class operations through Total Quality Management; designing, building, planning, and controlling Fast Response Organizations including demand management, process design, capacity strategy, facility location and layout, inventory management, performance measurement, and global enterprise integration.
-Prerequisites: LO201, LO213, MA204, MA101, MA111, and junior standing or LSS Department Chair permission.
-Rec.
-3, Cr.
-3. - MA332: Business Law Course will examine elements of business law including its ethics and the U.S. judicial system.
-Topics to be covered include contract and employment law, business regulations, and corporate governance issues, and related case studies.
-Prerequisites: MA101 and junior standing or LSS Department Chair permission.
-Rec.
-3, Cr.
 3.